-Looking for a more affordable option?
+Looking for a more affordable basement flooring option?
 Consider Vinyl Tile or Linoleum flooring, which are both water resistant.

 Have questions about your basement floor and want to learn more about your options?
-Reach out to our flooring experts by calling 1-800-916-6112 or stop by a showroom today!
+Reach out to our flooring experts by calling or visiting one of our area flooring stores.